Haarballen bei Katzen

 • Long-haired cat breed: When it comes to cat breeds, long-haired cats are particularly prone to hairballs.
 Long-haired cat breeds include Maine Coon, British Longhair, Norwegian Forest Cat and Siberian Cat.

-• Cat breed with thick fur: Not only long-haired cats, but also those with a particularly thick undercoat tend to swallow more hair and thus develop hairballs more frequently.
+• Cat breed with thick fur: Not only long-haired cats, but also those with a particularly thick undercoat tend to swallow more hair and thus develop hairballs more often.
 In addition to long-haired cats, short-haired cat breeds such as the British Shorthair also have a thick undercoat.

 • Time of coat change: Cats shed their fur twice a year: in autumn they exchange their light summer fur for a thicker winter coat and vice versa in spring.
 At this time, a particularly large amount of hair falls out, so the cats also excrete more hairballs.

 • Excessive grooming: Cats with a Cats with an excessive tendency to groom also swallow more hair than their counterparts.
-If there is a serious behavioral disorder, veterinarians also speak of psychogenic lick alopecia.
+If there is a serious behavioral disorder, veterinarians also speak of psychogenic licking alopecia.
 Affected cats lick their fur so frequently and intensively that they cause bald spots and inflammation.

 • Obesity, age and lack of exercise: Overweight and old cats, as well as lazy cats that do not get enough exercise, are at an increased risk of suffering from large hairballs.
 This is because these animals often suffer from intestinal sluggishness.
 As a result, the swallowed hair can no longer be removed from the stomach and intestines as easily, which can lead to health problems.

-Hairballs as a danger for cats
+Hairballs as a Danger for Cats

 If too much hair accumulates in a cat's stomach and intestines, it becomes increasingly difficult to excrete it.
 In the body, the cat hair combines with fat from the food to form larger hairballs.
-This is a vicious circle: if your cat has difficulty vomiting the hairball or excreting it with the stool due to its size, more and more hair will accumulate over time, causing the hairball to grow.
+This is a vicious circle: if your cat has difficulty vomiting the hairball or expelling it with the stool due to its size, more and more hair will accumulate over time, causing the hairball to grow.
 Over time, it can harden and become heavy in the stomach - similar to a stone.

 Diagnosis and treatment of large hairballs